Ricktsai52/hello-world/README.md

 # hello-world
-Mt first sample program in GitHub
+My first sample program in GitHub on 2020.10.20